numbnet/icesoft/projects/seam-component-showcase/trunk/seam-comp-showcase_1.7.1/README.txt

  * ant glassfishv2-liferay4.42
  * copy \dist\glassfish-liferay\seam-comp-showcase to \Documents and Settings\<user profile>\liferay
  * make sure you have both the embedded Derby database as well as AS running
+ * KNOWN ISSUE (to be fixed with liferay-5.0.2 problem with liferay injector, so replace the web.xml that is
+   generated from liferay deployment with the one in the resources-glasfish-liferay folder (on the Server/domains/
+   <domain-name>/autodeploy/seam-comp-showcase
+ * restart the server.
+Something still not quite right with database access.
+Will look later.
  * use URL:- http://localhost:8080/c/portal/login
  * sign in and create some pages and place some of the portlets on them.